rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 newtype Fix f a = MkFix (f (Fix f a))
 ```

-Or, what does _free_ mean?
-Can other things than monads be _free_ (arrows, comonads, monoids, ...)?
+Or, what does _free_ mean and can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so are there easier and harder ways of combining them.
 What is _freer_?
 Also, how do I use it?
 What are the available libraries (there were not that many back then)?
 How to I use it DIY style?

-Effect systems are a very powerful programming tool, they can add a lot of structure and cognitive simplicity to the code.
-I use 2 of them at work.
+Effect systems are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
+I use 2 of them at work, one of them we maintain.
 Effect systems allow to organize code into DSLs and interpreters.
 This approach creates very high level of code reuse, testability, defines very explicit, self-documenting types.
 But, is it realistic to learn the concepts in a day or two when starting a new project?
 Imagine a programmer who uses Java for work exploring this knowledge.

+[^effect]: Any extraneous cognitive loads associated with effects?
+Yes there are a few especially on the implementation side.
+Also like most other tools effects can be abused.
+I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
+This just adds cognitive overhead of effects without taking advantage from what they are about.

+Cognitive cost of learning and using types is another very interesting topic, one I am not going to pursue here.
+Types are really my main interest.
+As I mentioned before, I wrote a series about [types in TS](), this series devotes a lot of time explaining why types are a big simplifier as well as covers some quite advanced topics.

 So what are my points?
-The learning process needs to be gradual and independent of current project work.
+The learning process needs to be gradual and independent of current project work, even though some ability to practice early on
-It also needs to come with a promise that the acquired knowledge will be applicable to a future work ideally with some ability to practice early on.
+is essential.
-But it also can be incremental, understanding is not all or nothing game.
-E.g. in FP setting the team will benefit from understanding what a monad means before learing free monads.
+It has to be incremental, understanding is not all or nothing game.
-Learning FP while programming Java is super hard,  however there are some steps one can take to move forward, e.g. introduce
-FP-like library form the Java ecosystem (like vavr).
+Learning FP while programming in a mainstream language is super hard,  however there are some steps one can take to move forward, e.g. introduce FP-like library (e.g. Java vavr).
 With that said there is no substitute for the real thing.
 The biggest obstacle could be the team dynamics and the willingness of other members to go on the journey.

-_side_note_start
-Effects Side Note:  Since I wrote myself into a corner here, what are some extraneous cognitive loads associated with effects?
-I will mention just one related to consuming of DSLs:
-I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
-That is arguably worse than defining a set of reusable IO functions.
-The whole idea
-of effects is to build the app by combining a several DSLs and choosing and composing their interpreters.
-So here we go again, a sophisticated tool designed to add structure to your code used in a way that just adds complexity.
-_side_note_end

-## Communication between programmers from different platents

-Programmers do not think about programming in the same way.
-I will focus on one aspect only here,
-one I gave a lot of though to: formalism vs pragmatism.
-This discourse in programming is very old.
-It has picked up a recently as functional programmers tend to be more
-formalists and the overwhelming majority of programmers are pragmatists.

-Consider this fictional conversation:
-Alice: "Hey, we have a logical flaw in our code, we have to change things" could solicit one of these replies:
-Bob: "are you talking about a production issue, a failing test, or is it purely theoretical?"
-or Carol: "we have done it like this before and everything was fine".
-The conversation now is in an impasse, a little trenches were digged.

-Alice is clearly using a fake name, her real name is negative Nancy:).
-Bob and Carol responses sound more pragmatic, positive, and common sense than the issue raised by Alice.
-Bob and Carol's approach is the prevalent one and often gets the job done "well enough".
-Well, Alice clearly noticed something that Bob and Carol do not understand but Alice inquiry has effectively been shut down.
-Bob and Carol's approach reminds me of Ted Sandyman:

-> &emsp;  _"Keep your nose out of trouble and no trouble will come to you."_ — Ted Sandyman a pragmatist programmer in Lord of the Rings.

-Also, what Alice wants is better ability to understand the code, to a mind trained in formal thinking any logical flaw
-is a big spiky thorn, it kinda invalidates everything.
-Cognitive dissonance is often experienced as stress.
-Bob and Carol may be frustrated with Alice approach to work too.

-If only ...

-Let's change it a bit:
-Alice: "I am concerned that our code is a little too brittle, there is a design flaw that could result in rare intermittent problems" or
-Alice: "I learned this new testing framework, it found a very subtle bug that concerns me".

-TODO explain how these are better.
-It is important that the response does not shut down the requestor: "I trust that you are correct, it would be good to know how prevalent this issue is, maybe is not very critical?".